willvousden/rwgps-sync/README.md

 # Fast RideWithGPS route sync demo ⚡️

-This Python script simulates downloading a user's routes from RideWithGPS.
+This Python script simulates downloading a user's routes from the [RideWithGPS web API](https://ridewithgps.com/api).

 It keeps an index of route IDs and the times they were last updated, so that it can run much faster when there's nothing to do 🙂